StevanSlavnic/compare-tool-test/README.md

 View components are located in **/src/componentView** folder with the following structure:

-- FeaturesList - This componenent is accepting children props from /src/componentContainer and render data.
+- FeaturesList - This componenent is accepting children props from FeaturesList container components and render data.
 - Layout - Component is a wrapper componet that holds layout of app and accept props from Products Context.
 Folder of this component holds:
   - Header - Component that accepts props from Layout for showing number of fetched products from API.
   - Footer - Statical component with no props passed.
-- Product - Component that accept props from ProductsList component and its resposible for showing single producgeneral information.
+- Product - Component that accept props from ProductsList container component and its resposible for showing single producgeneral information.
 - ProductList - Handles the view of ProductList container component and accept props.
 - ProductsSideBar - Handles the view of ProductsSideBar container component - list of checkboxes and product feature labels.

-All View components have Styled folder where styles of certain component.
+All View components have Styled folder where styles of certain styled component are defined.

 ## Context - State managment